shooshx/cogntiv_ex/README.md

 ##### Client

 - Implemented again using asyncio TCP client.
-- Implemented 2 ways of tracking the rate of data arrival:
+- Implemented 2 ways of tracking the rate of data arrival, selected usng the `USE_ROLLING_RATE_TRACKER` constant:
     - Using a simple deque of the samples (not memory efficient)
     - Using a rolling stream calculation that uses O(1) memory
 - Assumed the data arrival rate stats are reported at the same cadence as the vector data - every 100 samples.
+- Results matrices in the client are not saved after the data analytics of a matrix was written to the output
-- Output file is saved in the working directory to a csv file of this format:
+- Output file is saved in the working directory to a csv file with lines of this format:
-  `<rate mean>,<rate std>,<50 mean values of data>... ,<50 std values of the data>...`
+  `<100 raw rate values>... ,<rate mean>,<rate std>,<50 mean values of data>... ,<50 std values of the data>...`
+- the raw rate values are written to the output only if the simple deque tracker is being used since the rolling tracker does not save all the rates.

 ### Running

 Server: